aaryanrlondhe/Secure-Drive-Antivirus/README.md

 python main.py
 ```

+## About Malware Hash Database
+Secure Drive Antivirus uses a malware hash database from the GitHub repository [Malware-Hash-Database](https://github.com/aaryanrlondhe/Malware-Hash-Database).
+This repository is regularly updated with the latest malware hashes to ensure that Secure Drive Antivirus can detect the most recent threats effectively.
+The database is maintained by the same person who created Secure Drive Antivirus, ensuring seamless integration and consistent updates.
+The database contains a collection of known malware signatures, which the antivirus software uses to identify and quarantine infected files.
+By leveraging this continuously updated repository, Secure Drive Antivirus stays current with emerging threats and enhances its capability to protect your system.

 ## Contributing

 We welcome contributions to improve Secure Drive Antivirus.
 You can fork the repository, make your changes, and submit a pull request.
 To contribute, follow these steps: